Listen to this article

-USCIS FDNS unit – Fraud Detection and National Security unit is making H1B site visits and specifically asking if the first H1B approval was for an in-house project or not.
-FDNS unit is going back at least 5 years to check for H1B approvals.
+USCIS FDNS unit – Fraud Detection and National Security unit usually perform H1B site visits and ask if the first H1B approval was for an in-house project or not.
+FDNS unit usually goes back at least 5 years to check for H1B approvals.

-Many people have specifically received NOIR after the USCIS site visit as the inspecting officer reported that
+Many people have shared that they received NOIR after the USCIS site visit as the inspecting officer reported that

 - Issued NOIR as you did not file H1B amendment for new Job function – MSA change

-Your approved H1B transfer will also be invalidated if the first lottery selected in revoked.
-You can no longer work for the current employer.
+Your approved H1B transfer will also be invalidated if the first lottery selected is revoked.
+You can no longer work for your current employer.

-- H1B lottery application approved for employer A in 2015.
+- The H1B lottery application was approved for employer A in 2015.